 This course is designed to focus on using content knowledge to build developmentally effective approaches for culturally/linguistically/ability diverse young children.
 Topics include components of curriculum, a variety of curriculum models, authentic observation and assessment, and planning developmentally appropriate experiences aligned with the NC Foundations for Early Learning and Development.
-Upon completion, students should be able to understand, evaluate, and use curriculum to plan for individual/group needs
+Upon completion, students should be able to understand, evaluate, and use curriculum to plan for individual/group needs Catawba Valley Community College 2018-2019 General Catalog

 Prerequisites: EDU 119.
+Corequisites: DRE 098 or appropriate placement test score.